-Abstract-This main purpose of this study is to examine the role of conventional microcredit for poverty alleviation.
+This main purpose of this study is to examine the role of conventional microcredit for poverty alleviation.
 Bangladesh Government and Non-Government Organizations (NGOs) have been trying to alleviate poverty of its people.
-NGOs provide microcredit to poor people to enhance their income and improve the living levels.
-The study reveals that microcredit programs have generated positive results for large numbers of the poor.
-Micro-credit has significant impacts on income, savings and expenditure levels of the household.
-The poor are not homogeneous, so impact varies significantly among different segments of the population according to their socio-economic status, gender, background, family composition and others.
-The analysis shows that in general, the microcredit is an instrument that can help to accumulate savings and income and finally assist to alleviate poverty.
-But still it is not only the instrument that can alleviate poverty but it is the vital component that can help to the poor people for standard living levels.
-Our analysis shows that after taking loan there is a significant change in the respondents' income savings and expenditures.
+NGOs provide microcredit to poor people to enhance 10 their income and improve the living levels.
+The study reveals that microcredit programs have 11 generated positive results for large numbers of the poor.
+Micro-credit has significant impacts 12 on income, savings and expenditure levels of the household.
+The poor are not homogeneous, so impact varies significantly among different segments of the population according to their 14 socio-economic status, gender, background, family composition and others.
+The analysis 15 shows that in general, the microcredit is an instrument that can help to accumulate savings 16 and income and finally assist to alleviate poverty.
+But still it is not only the instrument that 17 can alleviate poverty but it is the vital component that can help to the poor people for 18 standard living levels.
+Our analysis shows that after taking loan there is a significant change 19 in the respondents? income savings and expenditures.
+20 overty is a multi-dimensional phenomenon related to the inadequacy or lack of social, economic, cultural, and political entitlements (Momoh 2005).
+Poverty is a multidimensional phenomenon that has different meaning for different people.
+Poverty can be viewed as absolute or relative, as a lack of income or failure to attain capabilities.
+It can be chronic or temporary, is sometimes closely associated with inequality and is often correlated with vulnerabilities, underdevelopment and economic exclusion Poverty is as an inability to afford the minimum standard of living.
+According to UNDP (2006), a person living under one dollar per day is considered to be living under the poverty line.
+In economic terms a country, region or household are poor when the per capita income of a country or the income of a household is very low.
+In political terms a country a region or a group of people are poor which are dependent on more powerful groups or individuals in order to express their own rights or choices.
+Poverty is hunger.
+Poverty is lack of shelter.
+Poverty is being sick and not being able to see a doctor.

-Keywords: poverty, microcredit, poverty alleviation.
+Index terms- poverty, microcredit, poverty alleviation.